 Marijuana Grow Houses

-A marijuana grow house is an indoor or outdoor system used for cultivating or growing marijuana.
+Marijuana grows house is an indoor or outdoor system used for cultivating or growing marijuana.
 It often consists of intricate irrigation systems and lighting.
-A grow house can be in a home, shed or greenhouse.
+A grow house can be in a home, shed, or greenhouse.

 If you have been charged with manufacturing marijuana call the criminal defense attorneys at the Strom Law Firm today for a free consultation.